4.58 from 19 votes

 • Pour that savory Dijon mustard sauce over the roast pork, garnish with a little chopped parsley and serve!

-Braised Pork Loin Roast in Dijon Mustard Sauce on white platter garnished with fresh thyme.
+Braised Pork Loin in Dijon Mustard Sauce on a scalloped oval platter garnished with thyme sprigs.

 Chef Tips and Tricks: